Memory that learns what works. So you can do more of it.

 Local

-Everything stays on your machine.
+All memory data stays on your machine.
 No cloud.
 No tracking.
-Works offline.
+Your AI tool connects to its own API as usual.

 How It Works